 Feedback loops are crucial when trying to modify a system or build something new.
 Engineers can only safely move as fast as their comprehension of how a change impacts a system.
 The abilities and limitations of how computers and humans process information is massively important here; including how feedback information is stored, retrieved, and presented to systems and engineers.

-If you’re experienced with continuous integration and writing good unit and integration tests, some of this might seem basic but this should add some breadth and depth to your intuition.
+If you’re experienced with continuous integration and developing unit and integration tests then some of this might seem familiar but this article should add breadth and depth to your intuition.
 We will break down why automated feedback is valuable and how we can go about quantifying which feedback is the most beneficial and useful.

 There are three primary automated feedback mechanisms when building and deploying software: